 Earlier Times and Atrocious Relationships with the Gods

-Starting out at the beginning.
-Here, Loki is actually seen quite negatively, somewhat as an evil creature.
-This has mostly to do with his involvement with the death of Baldr: a (bald?) god that was beloved throughout the world of deities.
+In the beginning, Loki is seen quite negatively, somewhat as an evil creature.
+This has mostly to do with his involvement with the death of Baldr god who was beloved throughout the world of deities.

 Loki didn’t really intend to be involved with Baldr’s death, although he is the very reason that his heart is not beating.

-Eventually, Hodr killed his brother and hence is responsible for Baldr’s death.
-Another brother of Badr, Hermodr, rushed to the underworld to demand their brother back.
+Eventually, Hodr kills his brother and hence is responsible for Baldr’s death.
+Another brother of Baldr, Hermodr, rushed to the underworld to demand their brother back.

-Since Badr was so appreciated by the other gods, Loki was captured and tied to a rock.
-Not too bad in and of itself, but there was actually a serpent attached right above his head.
-Oh, and the serpent drips venom.
+Since Baldr was so appreciated by the other gods, Loki was captured and tied to a rock.
+Not too bad in and of itself, but there was a serpent attached right above his head dripping venom.
 Luckily for him, his wife Sigyn was with him on this occasion.
 She was able to catch the largest part of the poison of the snake.

 Ragnarök and the Rebirth of the World

 Translated as ‘the fate of the gods’, the Ragnarök is believed to be the death and rebirth of the whole world.
-As soon as Loki broke free of the rock that he was tied to, the gods started fighting the encroaching forces of the underworld because it didn’t want to give back Badr.
+As soon as Loki broke free of the rock that he was tied to, the gods started fighting the encroaching forces of the underworld because they didn’t want to give back Baldr.

 Loki stood aside his daughter, fighting for the underworld.
 So clearly, he is the enemy of the gods in this instance.
 The battle wasn’t pretty.
 As said, it led to the death of the whole world, including Loki himself.
 But, it is believed that the world rose again from its ashes and was reborn, more beautiful than it was before.